jashneet-bhatia/yash-datalake/README.md

 # Pre-Requisites
 --------------------------------------------------------------------------
 - Application registration in AAD :
-	1. Service Principal ID
+	1. Service Principal
 	2. App Secret Key
 	3. Assign required permissions
 	4. Set Reply URL :https://your-function-app-name.azurewebsites.net/.auth/login/aad/callback
 		[Note = your-function-app-name : The function name which you would be giving while deploying Yash Data Lake]

-	5. Open Elasticsearch function app to load data to Elasticsearch for first time
+- Open Elasticsearch function app to load data to Elasticsearch for first time

 --------------------------------------------------------------------------
 The following section provide steps for running the Quickstart.